 Graduate Certificate in Geodesign (14 credits)

-The Penn State Ph.D. in Architecture/Focus in Landscape Architecture is a research-centered degree supporting concentrated inquiry and pedagogy.
+The Penn State Ph.D. in Architecture may be attained with a research focus in landscape architecture and is a research-centered degree supporting concentrated inquiry and pedagogy.
 This program is distinguished by students’ expansive opportunity to collaborate with our award-winning faculty, as well as to draw upon the resources of a major research university (RU/VH rated) to enrich and broaden their scholarship.

 Note: For all graduate degree programs, teaching and research assistantships are available competitively.